 - Offer Services: Another way to monetize your blog is to offer a relevant service.
 If you’re a food blog, maybe you offer catering.
 If you’re an organization blog, maybe you offer home organization consulting.
 You decide, but this is a great way to profit from your blog!

-- Sell Courses: Similarly to offering services related to your topic, you can also sell courses related to your niche!
-Your course could teach people how to complete interior design projects, different ways to use essential oils, or anything your audience would value learning!
+- Sell Courses: Similarly to offering services related to your topic, you can also sell courses related to your niche for some extra income!
+Your course could teach people how to complete interior design projects, different ways to use essential oils or anything your audience would value learning!

 Know your weaknesses.